afonzeca/arun/README.md

 **Example 4 - How to inject something**

-Bosun also supports dependency injection from container.
+Arun also supports dependency injection from container.

 Inside the folder "containers" you will find:

-1) core.php which contains internal reference to internal services that helps Bosun working
+1) core.php which contains internal reference to internal services that helps Arun working
 2) app.php which allows you to define and use your services (and inject them via di container and php-di)

 So, edit the file container/app.php...
 It contains an empty array... now I explain how to fill it!